abranjith/unblock/README.md

 * Asynchronous tasks still start in the background when a loop is running; you `await` only to collect the result.
 * Works with asyncio-compatible event loops (asyncio, uvloop).
-It does not support trio/curio, which are not asyncio.
+It does not support trio/curio, which are not asyncio compatible natively.
 * Ships type information (PEP 561).
 Supports Python 3.10 and above.
 ```